Skip to main content

 Outbound voice calls run through the voice gate before dialing.
 Use a number you control for the first call, and only call recipients where you have the required consent.

-Voice behavior comes from the configured agent and selected tier.
+Voice behavior comes from the configured agent.
 Use greeting for the first spoken line; use the agent configuration and voice pipeline for deeper call behavior.

 6. Read the transcript